andrejs2/arso-vremenska-integracija/README.md

 |METEO-1490_ |SI_GORENJSKA_         |SI     |Žiri                              |46.05   |14.1197  |

-The integration will automatically pull the weather data for the selected location.
+The integration will automatically pull the weather data and forecasts for the selected location.
+Multiple location can be added.

 ## Data Source